hardwario/twr-sdk/_examples/led-on-off/README.md

 # LED On/Off Example

-This example demonstrates simple use of bc_led and bc_button API.
+This example demonstrates simple use of hio_led and hio_button API.

 ## Requirements